 - Stir together and serve.

-The easiest way to prep sprouts is to cut the base off first and then the outer leaves should pull off easily since they are no longer attached to the base.
+- Next, cut off the base of each of the sprouts.
+This should cause the tough, outer leaves to fall off since they are no longer attached to the base.

 Serving suggestions